jamesbenedict9980/jamesbenedict9980.github.io/index.md

 My name is James Benedict, i have graduated in Computer Science(BCA) and have 4+ years experience in computer coding.

 ### About me
-To utilize my skills and abilities in the Computer industries on which i earned 4+ years experience in GRAPHIC AUTOMATION, And i have very good knoweldge in web designing as well.
+To utilize my skills and abilities in the Computer industries on which i earned 4+ years experience in GRAPHIC AUTOMATION DEVELOPER, And i have very good knoweldge in web designing as well.
 I would welcome the opportunity to discuss my suitability in more detail.

 ```markdown